phantomstudios/next-basic-auth/README.md

 }
 ```

+> Note: You need to specify the environment variable `BASIC_AUTH_CREDENTIALS` to pass in the required username and password.
+Use the format `username:password`.
+Using an environment variable for this is forced to enforce security.

 ## basicAuth Arguments

 - `ctx` : Required - The `DocumentContext` provided by `getInitialProps`.
-- `config` : Optional - `BasicAuthMiddlewareConfig` object which allows you to change the default configuration.
+- `config` : Optional - `BasicAuthConfig` object which allows you to granularly change the default configuration.

 ## Configuration

 You can override the configuration using these options...

-- `name` : The username required for login, defaults to `admin`.
-- `pass` : The password required for login, defaults to `password`.
 - `realm` : The realm used for the basic-auth, defaults to `site`.
 - `message` : The message to show upon unsuccessful login, defaults to `401 Access Denied`.
+- `credentialsEnvVar` : The environment variable containing the valid `username:password` pair, default to `BASIC_AUTH_CREDENTIALS`.

 [npm-image]: https://img.shields.io/npm/v/@phntms/next-basic-auth.svg?style=flat-square&logo=react
 [npm-url]: https://npmjs.org/package/@phntms/next-basic-auth